-Jo Murphy is the Executive Director of the Michigan Medicare/ Medicaid Assistance Program (MMAP), Michigan’s State Health Insurance Assistance Program (SHIP) and Senior Medicare Patrol (SMP).
+Jo Murphy has served as the Executive Director of the Michigan Medicare/ Medicaid Assistance Program (MMAP), Michigan’s State Health Insurance Assistance Program (SHIP) and Senior Medicare Patrol (SMP) since 2007.

 MMAP services include, but are not limited to providing Medicare, Medicaid, and other health benefits counseling for older adults and for people with disabilities.
 MMAP empowers individuals by conducting community education about their options, and by assisting with applications and enrollments.
 Ms. Murphy provides guidance and technical assistance to MMAP’s local service providers to assure client services meet the standards required by all state and federal funding sources.
 Ms. Murphy is actively involved in the state’s Integrated Care pilot.

 For 10 years prior to taking the position of Executive Director with MMAP in 2007, Ms. Murphy served as a MMAP coordinator covering nine Michigan counties and the city of Grand Rapids.
 Additionally, she was awarded the MMAP Coordinator of the Year title in 2006.
 Ms. Murphy served as a certified MMAP trainer for many years.
 In that capacity, she conducted countless intensive training sessions for new volunteer MMAP counselors and for paid staff from many human service agencies all across Michigan.

 Patricia is the Assistant Director for MMAP, Inc. She provides the oversight and management of grants received from the Department of Health and Human Services Administration for Community Living and the Michigan Department of Health and Human Services Aging and Adult Services Agency.
 Patricia’s background provides MMAP the experience and education needed from grant writing, program development, and data analysis.